rubentrancoso/mailserver-quicksetup/README.md

 ```
 A script to automate all steps neded to install
 https://github.com/hardware/mailserver
-a simple and full-featured mail server using Docker
+"a simple and full-featured mail server using Docker"
 on a digitalocean droplet.
 ```
 After preparation it will perform all automated tasks in around 10 minutes.